monori-site/backend/README.md

 <hr />

 ## Features
-- :octo: **Open Source and Free** — Arisu is 100% free and open source, so you can host your own instance if you please!
+- :octocat: **Open Source and Free** — Arisu is 100% free and open source, so you can host your own instance if you please!
 - 🏘️ **Housed in a place** — Arisu plans to be a special housing for your translations into one place.
 - 🔍 **User Friendly UI** — Arisu plans to give a UI/UX design that is simple to the end user, yet modern.
 - ✨ **Multi Projects** — House a monorepo with ease without any complex UI/UX designs.